openSUSE/libeconf/README.md

 # libeconf

-**libeconf** is a highly flexible and configureable library to parse and manage key=value configuration files.
+**libeconf** is a highly flexible and configurable library to parse and manage key=value configuration files.
 It reads configuration file snippets from different directories and builds the final configuration file for the application from it.